 Akram has been with ProPakistani since 2016 and leads the Business Development team and supports the day to day generation of revenue.
 He has a more strategic role in which he guides the sales processes.

 Director & Chairman Board of Directors

-Usman Yousuf is the Chairperson of the Board.
-He is a UAE based entrepreneur, angel investor and business advisor with business interests in Pakistan.
-He works closely with the London Stock Exchange Group in London and Levant to prepare businesses for public offerings and private placements.
+Usman Yousuf is a UAE-based entrepreneur, angel investor, and business advisor with business interests in Pakistan.
+He works closely with the London Stock Exchange Group in London and the Levant to prepare businesses for public offerings and private placements.

-Umayr Abbasi, the Managing Partner at APCO, has extensive experience in the real estate sector and has also worked in the sales and marketing division of multiple organizations in the United Kingdom.
+Umayr Abbasi is a Managing Partner at APCO and has extensive experience in the real estate sector.
+He has worked in the sales and marketing divisions of multiple organizations in the UK.

 The government imposed a baffling 19.5% tax on internet users in 2015.
 ProPakistani led an industry-wide effort against the move resulting in the government withdrawing the tax within weeks.

 Our 2016 analysis on the tragic PIA PK661 crash was cited by the Civil Aviation Authority in a hearing in the Parliament of Pakistan.

 The idea to register all SIMs against CNIC cards and deactivate all others to was originally proposed in a 2012 opinion piece on ProPakistani.